Kong/docs.konghq.com/app/1.1.x/configuration.md

 ---

 ### NGINX section

 #### proxy_listen

-Comma-separated list of addresses and ports on which the proxy server should listen.
+Comma-separated list of addresses and ports on which the proxy server should listen for HTTP/HTTPS traffic.

 The proxy server is the public entry point of Kong, which proxies traffic from your consumers to your backend services.
 This value accepts IPv4, IPv6, and hostnames.

 Some suffixes can be specified for each pair: